Introduction to ADHD Diagnosis

 ADHD diagnosis must be made by a specialist—such as a psychiatrist, paediatrician, or other qualified healthcare professional—who has specific training and expertise in diagnosing ADHD.
 This diagnosis should be based on:

-A Full Clinical and Psychosocial Assessment: This includes a discussion about the individual’s behaviors and symptoms across various domains of everyday life.
+A Full Clinical and Psychosocial Assessment: This includes a discussion about the individual’s behaviours and symptoms across various domains of everyday life.

 A Comprehensive Developmental and Psychiatric History: Understanding the individual’s past health, developmental milestones, and any previous psychiatric issues is crucial.